Singer, songwriter, actress, artist, content creator, storyteller.

 Mira appeared on the successful TV series Arab Labor, a satire portraying the reality of Palestinians living in Israel.

-Noah's Ark, a quality drama series by director Rany Bleier.
-Guest appearances on the comedy Life is not everything, and on the Israeli soap opera Hasufim (exposed) as herself.
+Noah's Ark, a drama series by director Rany Bleier.
+Guest appearances on the sit com Life Is Not Everything, the comedy show Eretz Nehederet and on the Israeli soap opera Hasufim (Exposed) as herself.

 Mira also hosted TV programs and game-shows for youth on channel 1 and on the Israeli Educational TV, on programs: Sahtein, Yots'im mehakelim, Sabres, The trail of tales.